Q. What causes traffic noise?

 Q. What does reasonable and feasible mean?

-A. Reasonable refers to the maximum barrier square footage or cost per residence benefiting from the noise mitigation.
-Feasible refers to whether the barrier can provide a substantial (at least seven decibels) reduction in noise and other constructability issues.
+A. Reasonable refers to the maximum barrier square footage or cost per residence benefiting from the noise abatement and at least 7 decibel reduction at one residence.
+Feasible refers to whether the barrier can provide a substantial (at least five decibels) reduction in noise and other constructability issues.

 Q. How is the height of the barrier determined?